Myst1cS04p/Me/_articles/purity-epistemology-and-moral-certainty.md

 That's a sensible heuristic.
 The problem came later.

 Over time, the proxy became the construct.
-Papers started asking: "Does time cause harm?" — as if time itself were the mechanism, rather than time being a rough signal pointing at something else.
+Papers started asking: "Does time cause harm?", as if time itself were the mechanism, rather than time being a rough signal pointing at something else.
 Thresholds appeared: eight hours is too many, one hour is fine.
-The original intuition — that what matters is whether the activity narrows a person's future options and locks their sense of self into a single domain — was lost.
+The original intuition, that what matters is whether the activity narrows a person's future options and locks their sense of self into a single domain, was lost.
 And once the proxy was reified, the inevitable backlash followed: studies showing that time is a weak predictor, that many high-time users are flourishing, that the threshold models collapse under scrutiny.
 Critics concluded the problem wasn't real.
 Defenders doubled down on the proxy.
 Neither side was asking the right question.

 This is conceptual drift.
 It is not a failure of intelligence or integrity.
 It is what happens when you mistake the map for the territory often enough that you forget the territory exists.